awsomearvinder/resume/resume.typ

 		- Strong understanding of the ecosystem.
 	]

-	- #skill("Linux")[
-		- Operating System of choice, both on desktop and on servers.
-		- Strong understanding of `bash`, and linux tooling like `systemd init`, `docker`.
-		- Very command line driven workflow.
-	]

 	- #skill("Python")[
 		- Primary scripting language of choice.
 		- Can work with `poetry`, `pip`, etc.
+	]

+	- #skill("Linux")[
+		- Operating System of choice, both on desktop and on servers.
+		- Strong understanding of `bash`, and linux tooling.
 	]

 	- #skill("CI/CD")[
 		- Have used GitHub actions, and woodpecker to validate and deploy